Why we’ve created these Immersions

 Our students told us that they wanted the opportunity to deepen their practice, learn more about their bodies and integrate a sustainable, holistic yoga practice into their daily lives.
+We have created a series of Yoga Immersions that offer just that.

 Structure

-We would recommend having a minimum of 2 years’ practice.
+To get the most out of these Immersions we would recommend having a minimum of 2 years’ practice.
 If you have been practising for less than 2 years, please get in touch and we can discuss your application.

 Topics Covered